alexmelocco/alex_melocco/README.md

-## CURRENTLY IN DEVELOPMENT - Movie reccomendation system - Collaborative Filtering algorithm
+## Movie reccomendation system - Collaborative Filtering algorithm

+CURRENTLY IN DEVELOPMENT

 Implementing in Tensorflow.
 Currently trained on a dataset of 2.6 million training examples.

 Current progress can still be viewed in main repo